 Wrapping it Up!
-Praxis!

-Taking it Home!: In your journal, make a section for Praying for the Departed.
-You can add in names to be prayed for.
-Add in your Pascha icons!
+Taking it Home!: In their journals, have the youth make a section for Praying for the Departed.
+They can add in names to be prayed for.
+Provide small copies of the icons that they may also add into their journals.